Rajendra Bikram Shah: Rise of the Ranas

 Bal Narsingh Kunwar (Junga Bahadur Rana) (Nepali: बल नरसिंह कुँवर (जंगबहादुर राणा)) began the Rana dynasty.
 He came to power through the 1846 Kot massacre (Nepali: कोत पर्व, Kot Parwa) where 36 members of the palace court including the Prime Minister and a relative of the King, Chautariya Fate Janga Shah, were murdered.

-King Rajendra was insulted and his trusted bodyguard was beheaded.
+King Rajendra was insulted and his trusted officer, Sardar Bhawani Singh Khatri was beheaded.
 His junior wife, Queen Rajyalakshmi, had thought that Jung Bahadur Rana would help her to ensure that her son Prince Ranendra succeeds to the throne but Jung Bahadur had made her believe so for his own motives.
 Queen Rajyalakshmi was enraged and started plotting to kill Jung Bahadur but the plot was revealed.
 Queen Rajyalakshmi and her two sons were exiled, and King Rajendra accompanied them, for pilgrimage in Varanasi.
 In his absence, Crown Prince Surendra was made the Prince Regent.
 From exile, Rajendra sought to regain power by creating and mobilizing an army, but Jung Bahadur learned of Rajendra's plans and attacked his camp in Alau.
 He was captured while trying to flee and forced to abdicate the throne in favor of his son Surendra.